Reading

 Implementation

 Reading at Spring Hill is taught through a daily English lesson, Guided Reading sessions and daily phonics session (KS1/ EYFS).
-English sessions are planned using the Lancashire Units to ensure coverage of genre and progression through each year group, key stage and across school.
-This ensures that the Reading Phase is given high importance within long term planning of English.
+English lessons are planned using the Pie Corbett 'Talk For Writing' units to ensure that coverage of genre and progression through each year group, key stage and across school.
+Talk for Writing is an engaging teaching framework based on the principles of how children learn.
+It enables children to imitate the language they need for a particular topic orally, before reading and analysing it, and then writing their own version.The imitation stage during English units involves word reading and comprehension (both listening and reading) through the use of a visual text map, giving high importance within the long term planning of English.
 Phonics sessions in EYFS and KS1 use Read, Write Inc Phonics as a base for teaching whilst also being supplemented by other activities.

 Impact

 Throughout our Reading sessions, children learn to identify the key language features within each genre and the reading skills are continually reinforced across the curriculum.
 Children are given the skills and tools to access other areas of the curriculum and life using their Reading skills.
-The lifelong impact of our Reading curriculum for our children is to create readers who are enthused by reading a range of genres and text types and feel equipped to use reading as a tool in their everyday life.
+The lifelong impact of our Reading curriculum for our children is to create readers who nurture a lifelong love of reading, developing each child to become confident, curious and are enthused by reading a range of genres and text types.